techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 4. }

 A programmer wants to create an interface called B that has A as its parent.
 Which interface declaration is correct?
 (Choose one.)

-a. public interface B extends A { }
+A. public interface B extends A { }

-b. public interface B implements A {}
+B. public interface B implements A {}

-c. public interface B instanceOf A {}
+C. public interface B instanceOf A {}

-d. public interface B inheritsFrom A { }
+D. public interface B inheritsFrom A { }

-Answer: A
+ANSWER: A
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: